vvoznesensky/tmfalloc/README.md

 ## To do list
 - Concurrent threads access tests to detect race conditions.
-- Test two adjastent pages border 8-byte word write.
+- Test two adjastent pages border handling with 8-byte word write.
-- Test deallocation.
-- Enlarging the arena during file open.
-- Cover the enlarging machinery with a test.
 - `Allocator::shrink` and `grow` methods.
-- Non-bump allocator with much less wasteful memory management.
+- 64 bytes allocation quantum may be too much.
+Two RBTrees may be too slow.
+Any suggestions on how to improve this?
 - Window$ support.
 - Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.